 Density of water

 For most purposes, it's enough to know that the density of water is 1000 kg/m3.
 However, as with almost all materials, its density changes with temperature.
 However, we have a slight, but a super important anomaly when it comes to water.
-While the general rule is that as temperature goes up, the density lowers, water behaves differently in the range between 0°C and 4°C.
+While the general rule is that as temperature goes up, the density lowers, water behaves differently between 0°C and 4°C.